-This page will give you the most up to date information on all our news, progress and information relating to artefact donations.
-As you are well aware, our two well regarded display cabinets, based in Soham Library and The Walter Gidney Pavilion, are always changing and are packed full of wonderful items which we love to share with you all.
+This page will give you information relating to artefact donations.
+We have two well regarded display cabinets, based in Soham Library and The Walter Gidney Pavilion which are always changing and are packed full of wonderful items which we love to share with you all.

-Due to many requests, we are now placing details of some of our donated pieces onto our website, so those who have links to Soham, but do not live in the town or have an interest in our work, can also enjoy the items we show.
-Of course, you will understand that we cannot show all our items as our collections are vast and very varied, but we hope the pieces we choose are of interest to you all.
+However, due to many requests, we are now placing details of some of our donated pieces onto our website, so those who have links to Soham, but do not live in the town or have an interest in our work, can also enjoy the items we show.
+Of course, you will understand that we cannot show all our items, as our collections are vast and very varied, but we hope the pieces we choose are of interest to you all.

 NB: All donations are made to us with the full knowledge of the donator(s), and that they are being given solely to Soham Heritage and Tourism, to be held and preserved for the people of Soham and to no other group or organisation.

 These little gems come from the same donator below.
 They consist of two coin weights from the 17th Century, votive axe head offerings (Roman), a George IV coin and an as yet unidentified Roman coin.
 All these have been found in and around Soham.

 This morning we were given vast array of items, all found in and around Soham, over many years that ranged from: Neolithic flints, pudding stone pebbles, bronze/iron age pottery, Roman pottery pieces and coins, weights, medieval coins, buttons and pipe pieces.
 This collection will be named after the donator and be put on display, when all the artefacts have been identified.
 Soham Heritage and Tourism cannot thank RB enough for this generous donation.